C. Maria Keet

 Developers

-The ONSET application was developed by Zubeida Khan as part of her BSc(honours) thesis in Computer Science at the University of KwaZulu-Natal, supervised by Maria Keet.
+The first version of the ONSET application was developed by Zubeida Khan as partial fullfilment of her BSc(honours) thesis in Computer Science at the University of KwaZulu-Natal, supervised by Maria Keet.
+Extensions were also designed and implemented by Khan, who is currently a MSc student at UKZN.

-The values for the parameters have been verified by the BFO, DOLCE, and GFO developers, and we wish to thank Pierre Grenon, Stefano Borgo, Claudio Masolo, Frank Loebe and Heinrich Herre for their input.
+The values for the parameters have been verified by the BFO, DOLCE, and GFO developers, and we wish to thank Pierre Grenon, Stefano Borgo, Claudio Masolo, Frank Loebe and Heinrich Herre for their input and feedback.